 1 / 1-c = autonomous expenditure multiplier

-Therefore we can say that autonomous expenditure multiplier is dependent on the MPC and Income level.
+Therefore we can say that the autonomous expenditure multiplier is dependent on the MPC and Income level.

 6. Explain ‘Paradox of Thrift’.

-Paradox of thrift is said to be a situation where people tend to save more money and this form of increased saving leads to reduced consumption and as a result there is a decrease in aggregate consumption.
-Such a system of savings will lead to decrease in levels of employment and reduce the total savings of the economy and slows down growth of economy.
-This is one of the central component of Keynesian economics.
+Paradox of thrift is said to be a situation where people tend to save more money, and this form of increased saving leads to reduced consumption and as a result, there is a decrease in aggregate consumption.
+Such a system of savings will lead to a decrease in levels of employment and reduce the total savings of the economy, and slows down the growth of the economy.
+This is one of the central components of Keynesian economics.